gdsc0301/gdsc0301/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/gdsc0301](https://github.com/gdsc0301)

-- 💬 Ask me about **PHP, WordPress, React, Vanilla JavaScript and Blender.**
+- 💬 Ask me about **PHP, WordPress, React, Vanilla JavaScript and Blender (yes, Blender, art is cool also).**

 - 📫 How to reach me **gdsc0301@gmail.com**